 QC Bootcamps

-QC Bootcamps are non-credit, non-tuition (free!) and run during winter and summer sessions.
-Bootcamps are immersive workshops created in collaboration with departments to help students with course readiness and success.
-Most offerings are developed and facilitated by instructors within the departments and are connected to college credit courses.
+QC Bootcamps are free, non-credit, and non-tuition workshops offered during the winter and summer sessions.
+These immersive workshops, developed in collaboration with academic departments, are designed to help students with course readiness and success.
+Most bootcamps are led by instructors from the departments and are closely connected to college credit courses.

 OR